ckcollab/ericcarmichael/content/Top 5 best gaming documentaries of all time.md

 time I won't make such silly mistakes.

 He crushed me.
-We were playing on Lost Temple and he cheesed me by building a pylon where I would put my supply depot on the ramp then building cannons.
-That son of a bitch!
-Something about how he was playing was beautiful, I almost beat him every game but he had such clever solutions to problems I thought were insurmountable.
+We were playing on Lost Temple and he cheesed me by building a pylon where I would put my supply depot on the ramp.
+Shit now I can't wall off... what!?
+Now he's building cannons... that son of a bitch!

+Something about how he was playing was beautiful,
+I almost beat him every game but he had such clever solutions to problems I thought were insurmountable.
 I checked the replays and he was doing hundreds of actions a minute compared to my dozens.